devpikachu/unplugged-afk-paper/README.md

   aspects of the plugin
 - **Capped:** Configurable limit to how many unplugged players can exist at the same time, to prevent resource exhaustion on AFK players
+- **Proxy aware:** Unplugging behind Velocity disconnects you from the whole network, and returning puts you back on the server your unplugged player is on

 ### Planned Features